playcanvas/blog/_posts/2023-10-11-avif-webp-lands-in-editor.markdown

 #### Getting started?

-Easy, just start uploading your AVIF and WEBP files into your asset registry, and for those of you wanting to convert your existing assets, you can now right-click on your asset in the registry and quickly convert your asset into a png, jpg, webp or an avif.
+Easy!
+Just start uploading your AVIF and WebP files into the Asset Panel, and for those of you wanting to convert your existing assets, you can now right-click on your asset in the Asset Panel and quickly convert your asset into a PNG, JPG, WebP or an AVIF.

 ![Quick Convert](/assets/media/convert-animation.gif)
 <br/>